wkumari/draft-vandergaast-edns-client-subnet/README.md

    standard DNS caching behavior, all records SHOULD be retained until their TTL expires.
-Subsequent queries to refresh the data should always specify the longest SCOPE NETMASK that the Recursive Resolver is willing to cache, even if previous responses indicated that a shorter netmask was the optimal response.
+Subsequent queries to refresh the data should always specify the longest SCOPE NETMASK that the Recursive Resolver

-   Although omitting this behaviour will significantly simplify an implementation, the resulting drop in cache hits is very likely to defeat most latency benefits provided by edns-client-subnet.
-   Therefore, when implementing this option for latency purposes, implementing full caching support as described in this section is STRONGLY RECOMMENDED.

-   Any reply containing an edns-client-subnet option considered invalid should be treated as if no edns-client-subnet option was specified at all.